SeriousOldMan/Simulator-Controller/Docs/Solo Center.md

 ### Data Analysis

-"Solo Center" supplies you with a couple of reports, which you can use to analyse your performance and dig deeper into the telemetry data of the car.
+"Solo Center" supplies you with a couple of reports, which you can use to analyse your performance and dig deeper into the state of the car.
 Choose one of the reports in the reports list and this report will be shown in the report area on the top right of "Solo Center" window.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%201.JPG)

 The reports at the top of the list are the well known reports, which are also available after a session using the ["Race Reports"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Reports) tool.
 They are mostly useful to analyze the standings and the performance of the various drivers and cars.
-The other reports will give you an insight into the telemetry data.
+The other reports will give you an insight into the datailed data like pressures, temperatures and so on.
 You can select the data to be shown using the selector menus on the right of the report list.
 You can also choose the type of visualization using the "Plot" menu on top of the report area.
 Use the "Stint" menu to restrict the visualized data to a specific stint or use the "Driver" menu to restrict the data of the various charts to one the drivers who has already driven some laps in the session (normally only you).
 Only data of the selected driver will be shown then.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%202.JPG)